xasos/GQL/README.md

 # GQL
-*Git Query Language* (GQL) [pronounced “Jee-quil”] is a SQL interface to Git, written in Node.js.
+*Git Query Language* (GQL) [pronounced “Jee-quil”] is an SQL interface to Git, written in Node.js.
 It was inspired by this [tweet](https://twitter.com/clayallsopp/status/695377832369721344).
 The Git commit log file is parsed and read into an SQL table (called `commits`).
 A REPL, similar to SQL's, is then made available where it tokenizes and parses the SQL commands.

 ## Install
 ```sh